peterkrull/bayes_classifier/README.md

-# Naive Bayes Classifer built in Rust
+# Naive Bayes Classifier built in Rust

-Simple Python-module built in Rust to classify large data sets concurrently in seconds using the Naive Bayes Classifier.
-Building the module in rust allows for effecient and concurrent evaluation of the samples.
-Orders of magnitude faster than doing the same in pure Python.
+Simple Python-module built in Rust to classify large data sets concurrently in seconds using Naive Bayes Classification.
+Building the module in rust allows for effecient and concurrent evaluation of the samples, making this implementation orders of magnitude faster than doing the same in pure Python.
+Speaking from experience on that one.

 ## Usage